Alice Springs will forever occupy a special place in the hearts of all who visit.

 Located within walking distance of the centre of town, Doubletree by Hilton in Alice Springs offers a great range of accommodation options.
 The King Junior Suites offer 60sqm of space, with panoramic views of the MacDonnell Ranges and a separate living room and king bedroom.
 The hotel has a great central swimming pool and plenty of onsite dining facilities.

 Do you have any tips to add to our Alice Springs travel guide?
 We would love to hear from you.
-Please send us a message.
+Please leave a comment below.

 Additional images: Bigstock